VitalElement/AvalonStudio.Toolchains.STM32/share/doc/gcc-arm-none-eabi/readme.txt

 At compile time, a 'newlib.h' header file especially configured for newlib-nano will be used if --specs=nano.specs is passed to the compiler.

-Nano.specs also handles two additional gcc libraries: libstdc++_s.a and libsupc++_s.a, which are optimized for code size.
+Nano.specs also handles two additional gcc libraries: libstdc++_nano.a and libsupc++_nano.a, which are optimized for code size.

 For example:
 $ arm-none-eabi-gcc src.c --specs=nano.specs $(OTHER_OPTIONS)